 How can I obtain an ICF Credential through Life Purpose Institute?

-To complete the ACTP you first take a 60 Hour Program and then take another 65 hours of training which includes the Advanced Practicum, Advanced Life Coach Training and Mentoring.
-These programs are designed for you to become a more masterful coach and help you more easily obtain an ICF credential.
+Both programs are designed for you to become a more masterful coach and help you more easily obtain your ICF credentials.

 What does Life Purpose Institute offer?

-The Life Purpose Institute offers 2 paths to obtain an ICF credential:
+The Life Purpose Institute offers 2 paths to obtain your ICF credentials:

-- Take our 60 hour program, pay for 10 hours of mentoring and complete the ICF requirements on your own.
+- Level 1: Take our 60 hour program, pay for 10 hours of mentoring and complete the ICF requirements on your own.

-- Accumulate 125 hours of training and take the ICF exam.
+- Level 2: Accumulate 170 hours of training and take the ICF exam.

 What does ICF Accredited mean?